-Investigators must be affiliated with a non-profit academic or research institution and must fall into one of the following categories:

-- Students and fellows - Young and mid-career investigators with less than ten years' experience since initial faculty appointment - Non-tenure track researchers, staff scientists, and clinicians (any number years of experience)
+Investigators must be affiliated with a non-profit academic or research institution and must be post-doctoral researchers, clinical fellows, or early-career and mid-career investigators with less than ten years' experience since their initial faculty appointment.

 Applicants from US-based and international institutions are eligible to apply and may hold any residency/citizenship status.
 Senior investigators with more than ten years' experience since faculty appointment are generally not eligible for funding and are encouraged to mentor a junior team member through the application process.
 However, exceptions will be made for investigators with more than ten years' experience in other disease areas or topics.
 Ineligible investigators with these or other special circumstances may request review by contacting the LCRF grants office (see Inquiries section below).